lcdb/lcdb-wf/docs/decisions.rst

 1. ``references`` (top-level of project, shared by all workflows)
 2. ``workflows/<workflow>/references`` (workflow-specific)

-The location ``workflows/references`` is functionally similar to top-level ``references`` (in a parent directory of individual workflows) but references is no longer a workflow so it doesn't make sense to have it right in the ``workflows`` directory.
+The possible location ``workflows/references`` is functionally similar to top-level ``references`` (in a parent directory of individual workflows) but references is no longer a workflow so it doesn't make sense to have it right in the ``workflows`` directory.
+So this was excluded as an option.

 Recall that in lcdb-wf <2.0, we have organism and then tag.
-For example, we might have configurations available for different human genome assemblies (hg19, hg38) and in the central location we needed to differentiate between them (e.g. ``references/human/hg19/``).
+For example, we might have configurations available for different human genome assemblies (hg19, hg38) and in the central location we needed to differentiate between them (e.g. ``references/human/hg19/``), which we did with tags.

-If we assume a single organism per workflow, and that the references are workflow-specific, then we don't need any of this.
+If we assume a single organism per workflow, which seems reasonable and that the references are workflow-specific, then we don't need any of this.
 ``workflows/<workflow>/references/genome.fa`` for example should cover it.

 This becomes inefficient in the case where there are multiple workflows, all for the same organism and all the same workflow type.
-However in such cases, manually creating symlinks can get around this, and I think it's an acceptable workaround for the benefit of simplified references more generally.
+For example, a project with chipseq and a two different RNA-seq experiments would have three copies of the genome fasta.
+However in such cases, manually creating symlinks can get around this if space is a problem, and I think it's an acceptable workaround for the benefit of simplified references more generally.

+So we might have something like the following:

 ::